Posuk

 2.

-Go, swift messengers,<br>To a nation <sup class="footnote-marker">b</sup><i class="footnote">Meaning of Heb. uncertain.</i>far and remote,<br>To a people thrust forth and away<sup class="endFootnote">-b</sup>—<br>A nation of gibber and chatter<sup class="footnote-marker">c</sup><i class="footnote">Meaning of Heb. uncertain; cf. 28.10.
+<span class="poetry indentAll">Go, swift messengers,</span><br><span class="poetry indentAll">To a nation far and remote,</span><br><span class="poetry indentAll">To a people thrust forth and away</span><sup class="footnote-marker">b</sup><i class="footnote"><b>far and remote, / To a people thrust forth and away </b>Meaning of Heb. uncertain.</i>—<br><span class="poetry indentAll">A nation of gibber and chatter</span><sup class="footnote-marker">c</sup><i class="footnote"><b>chatter </b>Meaning of Heb. uncertain; cf. 28.10.
 Biblical writers often characterize distant nations by their unintelligible speech; cf. 33.19; Deut.
 28.49; Jer.
-5.15.</i>—<br>Whose land is cut off by streams;<br><sup class="footnote-marker">d</sup><i class="footnote">Brought down from beginning of verse for clarity.
-The Hebrew verb for “sends” agrees in gender with “nation,” not with “land.”</i>Which sends out envoys by sea,<br>In papyrus vessels upon the water!<sup class="endFootnote">-d</sup><br>יח:ג
+5.15.</i>—<br><span class="poetry indentAll">Whose land is cut off by streams;</span><br><span class="poetry indentAll">Which sends out envoys by sea,</span><br><span class="poetry indentAll">In papyrus vessels upon the water!</span><sup class="footnote-marker">d</sup><i class="footnote"><b>Which sends out envoys by sea, / In papyrus vessels upon the water </b>Moved down from beginning of verse for clarity.
+The Heb. verb for “sends” agrees in gender with “nation,” not with “land.”</i>יח:ג

 כׇּל־יֹשְׁבֵ֥י תֵבֵ֖ל וְשֹׁ֣כְנֵי אָ֑רֶץ כִּנְשֹׂא־נֵ֤ס הָרִים֙ תִּרְא֔וּ וְכִתְקֹ֥עַ שׁוֹפָ֖ר תִּשְׁמָֽעוּ׃ <span class="mam-spi-samekh">{ס}</span>